-However, another strand of literature suggest that firms with better market information faces lower sunk cost entering and exiting new markets.
+However, another strand of literature suggests that firms with better market information faces lower sunk cost entering and exiting new markets.
 In this view, the knowledge gained from import experience may reduce the export entry sunk cost in which may induce the firms to experiment with their export entries that ultimately may lead to higher exit probabilities, (Gullstrand and Persson, 2015; Li et al., 2017; Choquette, 2019).
+Moreover, as shown by Fernandez and Tang (2014), the strength of the signal about foreign market demand reflected by the number and performances of neighboring exporters have also positive effect on firm's probability of export entry.
+De Lucio et al. (2019) also find that the neighbor firms' learning experience from the export market have larger positive impact on new exporters rather than on entering new destination for an experienced exporter.
+The higher and precise signal may then induce more low productive firms to enter the export market, which eventually may lead to, on average, higher exit probabilities.

-Still, a substantial body of research has indicated that sourcing from abroad could turn to be costlier and riskier than expected (Dibern et al., 2008; Massini et al., 2010).
+Furthermore, a substantial body of research has indicated that sourcing from abroad could turn to be costlier and riskier than expected (Dibern et al., 2008; Massini et al., 2010).
 As argued by Larsen et al. (2013), the hidden costs of managing the international sourcing activities include both ex ante transaction costs related to searching for foreign partner, market research, contractual and negotiating costs, and ex post transaction costs related to monitoring and coordination costs, especially if the clients and providers have different time zones (Manning et al., 2015).
 In addition to these costs, global sourcing firms may be subject to opportunistic behavior by their foreign supplier and lose control of the sourcing activities.